 Furthermore, JU is dedicated to equal opportunity for its employees and applicants.
 Therefore, JU does not discriminate against qualified individuals with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, training or other terms, conditions and privileges of employment.
 Nevertheless, JU is not required to provide an accommodation that imposes an undue hardship that would interfere with an employee’s ability to perform the essential functions of his/her job.

 A reasonable accommodation need not be the specific accommodation requested by the employee.
-If necessary, an employee’s supervisor and Human Resources should explore alternative accommodations if the proposed accommodation is not reasonable.
+If necessary, an employee’s supervisor and Office of People & Culture should explore alternative accommodations if the proposed accommodation is not reasonable.
 Generally, JU will engage in an individualized and interactive process with the employee to provide a reasonable accommodation.
 Through the interactive process, accommodations are determined on a case-by-case basis.

 How to Request a Reasonable Accommodation